-If you’re having continual mouth pain or severe discomfort from a toothache, here are some steps to take to resolve the problem.
-While not a permanent solution, it will provide some temporary toothache relief until getting to the dentist:
+If you’re having continual mouth pain or discomfort, here are some steps to take to resolve the problem, or at least provide some temporary toothache relief until getting to the dentist:

 - Brush and floss your teeth to remove food fragments on and in-between your teeth.
 Rinse with warm water.